In the Beginning – St. Andrew Parish, Verona, WI

 A major consideration in deciding to bring a Catholic Church to Verona in 1917 had to do with meeting the spiritual needs of patients at the Dane County Hospital, located on the eastern edge of town.
 Father Andrew Mason gathered about 26 Catholic families from the area to form the foundation of the new St. Andrew parish.
 Within a year, the small but faithful congregation built a church at 133 North Main Street.
 Father James Nellen was the first resident pastor.
 The parish worshiped in that building until 1964 when a new church was constructed a block to the north.
 Several pastors served the faithful during those years.
 Among them were Fr.
 Joseph Webber, Fr.
 John Risch, Fr.
 Anthony Hermann, Fr.
 Lawrence Keppler, and Fr.
 Joseph Brechtl.

 Father Thomas Massion and Father Eugene Bauhs guided the parish during the 1970’s.
 For the next twenty years, Monsignor Delbert Schmelzer shepherded the parish until his retirement shortly after the new millennium.
 Father John Stillmank was then appointed as pastor in 2001.
 Father Dave Timmerman served as pastor from 2003 until June, 2009.
-Father William Vernon served as our pastor from 2009 until July, 2017.
-Father John Sasse is the current pastor, 2017-present.
+Father William Vernon served as pastor from 2009 until July, 2017.
+Father John Sasse served as pastor from 2017 to 2020.
+Father Robert Butz is the current pastor, 2020-present.

 St. William Church – Paoli, WI